 The government will amend the small business CGT concessions to ensure that the concessions can only be accessed in relation to assets used by a small business or ownership interests in a small business.

-The concessions assist owners of small businesses by providing relief from CGT on assets related to their business that help them to re-invest and grow, as well as contribute to their retirement savings through the sale of the business.
+The concessions assist owners of small businesses by providing relief from CGT on assets related to their business analytics that help them to re-invest and grow, as well as contribute to their retirement savings through the sale of the business.

 The measure, with application from 2017-18, will affect taxpayers: